Mendota Trail: History

 Around 2000, The City of Bristol, Virginia purchased much of the land consisting of 14 miles of former railroad right of way through Washington County with new plans to create what would now be known as the Mendota Trail.
 A Mendota Trail Development and Management Plan was created.
 Quite a few citizens donated money to get that trail off the ground, which the city spent buying the property.
 The Project was again held up for years by lawsuits and finally Bristol gave up on their Trail effort in 2008.

-In 2015, trail proponents found a organization, Mountain Heritage, whose principal, Frank Kilgore, had a strong record of trail project completion.
+In 2015, trail proponents found an organization, Mountain Heritage, whose principal, Frank Kilgore, had a strong record of trail project completion.
 In May 2016, The City of Bristol, Virginia deeded this land Right of Way to the Mountain Heritage Inc. nonprofit with the stipulation that at least a mile of trail must be created, and the third effort began to make this trail became a reality.
 Although still contested by some adjacent property owners, in a 2007 court document dealing with a review of individual claims against the Mendota Trail project and the possibility of the land reverting to original owners, Circuit Judge C. Randall Lowe wrote "the court finds the deed states if the railroad is built, then the possibility of reversion is extinguished.
 The railroad was built.
 Therefore, the condition of reversion was satisfied and the railroad and its assigns owned a fee simple interest in the property conveyed."
 Thus, the railroad property Mountain Heritage owns in fee simple is no longer public property.

 In October 2017 the first mile of Trail was opened between Mendota and the Holston River.
 In December 2018 property was purchased to become the Island Road Trailhead.
 In late 2020 trail ownership was transferred from Mountain Heritage to the Mendota Trail Conservancy Inc. (MTC).

 Coinciding to the planned trails end-to-end completion in September 2023, the ownership of the Trail transferred to Washington County, Virginia, providing much needed resources for the longevity of the trail including funding for improvements, maintenance and insurance coverage, plus a full time maintenance staff position.